Will Tennessee cover the spread vs. Ole Miss? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Tennessee is 6-3 against the spread and 9-1 overall when scoring more than 67.8 points.
+- Ole Miss is 6-6 against the spread and 13-0 overall when it scores more than 64.3 points.

 Bet on this or any college basketball matchup at BetMGM